 Le Moyne College is a residential campus, with housing guaranteed to full-time matriculated undergraduates for four years.
-Le Moyne’s student residences consist of six traditional residence halls, three suite-style buildings, a 15-block townhouse complex, three apartment complexes and several residential homes.
+Le Moyne’s student residences include traditional residence halls, suite-style buildings, townhouses, apartments and several residential homes.
 Le Moyne provides limited housing to part-time students and graduate students.

 The residential experience is designed to facilitate the intellectual and moral development of students.
 The residential community attempts to provide students with learning opportunities that focus on self-awareness, interpersonal relations, and cross-cultural understanding.

 All resident students are expected to be active members of the community and support the development of a sense of community and responsibility to roommates, suitemates, housemates, floor members and the entire community.
 Behavior that runs counter to this sense of community has no place at Le Moyne College.
 Students who knowingly allow other students to disrupt, interfere with, or hinder this sense of community are not serving themselves or other students well.
 Students are encouraged and expected to take pride in their residence and monitor and care for it accordingly.

 Contained in this section of the Student Handbook are guidelines specific to the residential component of a Le Moyne education.
 The primary authority and responsibility for establishing and upholding residential guidelines lies with the Office of Campus Life and Leadership.
 Whenever possible, violations of residential guidelines will be handled by Campus Life and Leadership staff with individual students.
 If problematic behavior continues, the matter may be referred to the Student Conduct Office and/or the Student Development Office for formal disciplinary action.